coder/docs/setup/air-gapped/infrastructure.md

 kubectl -n coder create secret generic local-registry-cert --from-file=/certs
 ```

-When using the above command, `kubectl` creates the secret from a directory with a
+When using the above command, `kubectl` creates the secret from a directory
-single file.
-The directory name doesn't matter, but the filename becomes the
+containing a single file.
+The directory name doesn't matter, but the filename
-secret **key**.
+becomes the secret **key**.

-> If you changed the `-out` argument on the OpenSSL command used to generate the
+> If you changed the `-keyout` argument on the OpenSSL command used to generate
-> certificates, or if you moved the certificates, make sure that you adjust the
+> the certificates, or if you moved the certificates, make sure that you adjust
-> path included with `--from-file=`.
+> the path included with `--from-file=`.

 To verify the new secret: